Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p5.png){.aligncenter .size-medium}

 On the coupler, identify the end with the larger hole - this will be the only side that fits onto the lead screw.
-Push the coupler on until it bottoms out, then tighten the ‘lead screw side’ set screw using an M5 Allen key. **BEWARE!** Only tighten ONE of the set screws - the one on the lead screw side (as pictured).
-You’ll tighten the other set screw near the end of machine assembly.
+Push the coupler on until it bottoms out, then tighten the 'lead screw side' set screw using an M5 Allen key. **BEWARE!** Only tighten ONE of the set screws - the one on the lead screw side (as pictured).
+You'll tighten the other set screw near the end of machine assembly.
 If you overtighten the wrong set screw it can deform your coupler and cause assembly issues.

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p6.png){.aligncenter .size-medium}

 Now rotate the coupler and ACME nut in opposite directions so that they come together to clamp onto the two bearings.
-Once they’re together, making a ‘bolted sandwich’, everything should be touching (as pictured).
+Once they're together, making a 'bolted sandwich', everything should be touching (as pictured).
 Once in this position, tighten the set screw on the locking ACME nut.
 If assembled properly, this should now feel like a solid, single piece where the lead screw should only be allowed to rotate, and not move in-and-out.
 Set this assembly aside for now.

 ## XZ-axis Gantry Sub-assembly